Are your Existing Business Processes Deterring Effective Communication?

 Business process: a broad term covering all the daily tasks, routines, and patterns within your company that drive it from one day to the next.
 For established companies, business processes are often long-established, passed on from one employee to the next, formally and informally.
 These business processes often drive the evolution of your company culture and have direct effects on how your team members, both internal and external, communicate during any project, like web development or the integration of new programs or software.

 What is Company Culture and how do your Business Processes Affect It?

-During the day to day of regular business, your staff’s communication style during their tasks affect the response rates, details and overall effectiveness of their communication.
-If the existing business processes do not generally call for face to face meetings, if emails are not detailed enough or calls don’t cover all vital points the first go-round, timelines and projects will be directly affected.
+During the day-to-day of regular business, your staff’s communication style during their tasks affects the response rates, details, and overall effectiveness of their communication.
+If the existing business processes do not generally call for face-to-face meetings, if emails are not detailed enough or calls don’t cover all vital points the first go-round, timelines and projects will be directly affected.

 In the case that your company is experiencing some culture shock that is deterring your best chances at good communication within your teams, developing a communication strategy is vital to not only ensuring the best project results but also to redeveloping your company culture, one conversation at a time.

 As part of your communication strategy, the key factor is having a central point person to intercept, manage and process all team member communications.
 We’ll talk more about this person, and the strategies they need to keep in mind, in our next post.